Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/unwrapping.rst

 and creates a UV map based on this information and settings that you supply.

 In the example to the right,
-the Smart Mapper mapped all of the faces of a cube to a neat arrangement of 3 sides on top, 3 sides on the bottom, for all six sides of the cube to fit squarely, just like the faces of the cube.
+the Smart Mapper mapped all of the faces of a cube to a neat arrangement of three sides on top, 3 sides on the bottom, for all six sides of the cube to fit squarely, just like the faces of the cube.